©2007-16 ICC Missions

-ICC Missions is a Christian organisation, comprising fifteen member churches situated in Belfast, Cardiff, East Anglia, Edinburgh, Glasgow, Leeds, London, Manchester, and Surrey.
+ICC Missions is a Christian organisation, comprising nine member churches situated in Belfast, Birmingham, Cambridge, Edinburgh, Glasgow, Leeds, Leicester, London and Manchester.

 ICC Missions has links with other churches within the family of churches known as International Churches of Christ, in the UK and overseas, but they remain independent of it and are separate legal entities.